What is the Straight Line Depreciation Method?

 - Also, you should note that depreciation is not reported separately in Colgate.
 They are included either in Cost of Sales or Selling, general and admin expenses.

-Straight line depreciation method can be calculated using following formula:
+Straight-line depreciation method can be calculated using the following formula:

 Straight Line Depreciation Method Examples

 Suppose a business has bought a machine for $ 10,000.
 They have estimated the useful life of the machine to be 8 years with a salvage value of $ 2,000.

 Now, as per the straight line method of depreciation: